-On stage he has recently toured Scotland in Birds of Paradise’s highly acclaimed dance theatre production Purposeless Movements.
+On stage he has acted in Birds of Paradise’s highly acclaimed dance theatre production Purposeless Movements at Edinburgh International Festival.
 He has also performed in The Trouble with Richard (Graeae) and A Midsummer Night’s Dream (Octagon Theatre), about which the Guardian said “his wheelchair-assisted Wall is indeed ‘the wittiest partition that I ever heard discourse.”

 “Any vaguely sentient being ought to leave this stupendously funny and thought-provoking show with their sides split and their minds buzzing.
 Laurence Clark has a wit drier than the Navajo desert, a control of timing that would put Seiko to shame and scores upon scores of fizzingly funny one-liners.”
 The Stage